The weights of simple modules in Category $\mathscr{O}$ for Kac-Moody algebras: An alternating formula for the weights of simple modules

 \begin{cor} Let $\g$ be of finite type with root system $\Delta$, and let $\Pi$ denote the set of all $\pi$, where $\pi$ is a simple system of roots for $\Delta$.
 Then we have:

 \end{cor}

-\begin{re} When $\g$ is of finite type, Theorem \ref{Tsimple} follows from Proposition \ref{p3} and general formulae for exponential sums over polyhedra \cite{Brion}, \cite[Chapter 13]{Barvinok-points}.
-For regular weights, one uses that the tangent cones are unimodular, and for general highest weights one may apply a deformation argument due to Postnikov \cite{Postnikov}.
+\begin{re} When $\g$ is of finite type, Theorem \ref{Tsimple} follows from Proposition \ref{p3} and general formulae for exponential sums over polyhedra due to Brion \cite{Brion} for rational polytopes and Lawrence \cite{Lawrence} and Khovanskii--Pukhlikov \cite{KP} in general, cf.\ \cite[Chapter 13]{Barvinok-points}.
+For regular weights, one uses that the tangent cones are unimodular and hence the associated polyhedra are Delzant.
+For general highest weights one may apply a deformation argument due to Postnikov \cite{Postnikov}.
 We thank Michel Brion for sharing this observation with us.

-Moreover, it is likely that a similar approach works in infinite type, though a cutoff argument needs to be made owing to the fact that $\conv V$ is in general locally, but not globally, polyhedral, cf.~our companion work \cite{DK2}. \end{re}
+Moreover, it is likely that a similar approach works in infinite type, though a cutoff argument needs to be made owing to the fact that $\conv V$ is in general locally, but not globally, polyhedral, cf.\ our companion work \cite{DK2}. \end{re}

-Note the similarity between Proposition \ref{wkpv} and the following formulation of the Weyl--Kac character formula.
-This is due to Atiyah and Bott for finite dimensional simple modules in finite type, but appears to be new in this generality: